zmcartor/homestead-guide/source/account-management.rst

 The filenames of keyfiles has the format ``UTC--<created_at UTC ISO8601>-<address hex>``.
 The order of accounts when listing, is lexicographic, but as a consequence of the timestamp format, it is actually order of creation.

-Using geth console
+Using gexp console
 --------------------------------------------------------------------------------

-In order to create a new account using geth, we must first start geth in console mode (or you can use ``geth attach`` to attach a console to an already running instance):
+In order to create a new account using gexp, we must first start gexp in console mode (or you can use ``gexp attach`` to attach a console to an already running instance):

 .. code-block:: Bash

-  > geth console 2>> file_to_log_output
+  > gexp console 2>> file_to_log_output
   instance: Geth/v1.4.0-unstable/linux/go1.5.1
   coinbase: coinbase: [object Object] at block: 865174 (Mon, 18 Jan 2016 02:58:53 GMT)